themanyone/3mfthumb/README.md

 ```
 make
-make install #do not use sudo
+make install #sudo is not necessary for one user
 ```

 Configure your file manager preferences to show previews for files > 1MB.

+`make uninstall` to remove these components if no longer needed.

 ## Developer logic